thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 [**Publius Tacitus**](../../jesus/crediblilty/the-resurrection.md#tacitus-publius-cornelius-tacitus)
 (56 - 120 AD), is widely regarded as one of Rome's greatest historians.
 He came from the wealthy equestrian class and become a senator and consul.
-With Emperor Titus's favor, he accessed imperial records and high-level sources, ensuring meticulous accuracy.
+With Emperor Titus's favour, he accessed imperial records and high-level sources, ensuring meticulous accuracy.
 His "Annals" notably references Jesus during his account of Nero's persecution of early Christians, an authentic Roman record untainted by later alterations.